Skip to main content

 Goals

-Goal #1: The program will provide graduates with quality education for entry into the workforce in nutrition and dietetics.
+Goal #1: The graduates of the program will obtain quality education for entry into the workforce in nutrition and dietetics.

-Goal #2: The program will provide graduates supervised experiential learning opportunities to develop skills, knowledge and beliefs to be successful in the workforce in nutrition and dietetics.
+Goal #2: Graduates of the program will obtain supervised practice opportunities to develop skills, knowledge and beliefs to be successful in the workforce in nutrition and dietetics.

-Goal #3: The program will prepare graduates for mentoring and leadership roles in nutrition and dietetics.
+Goal #3: Graduates of the program will be prepared for mentoring and leadership roles in nutrition and dietetics.

-Goal #4: The program will prepare graduates to apply and conduct research in nutrition and dietetics.
+Goal #4: Graduates of the program will be equipped to apply and conduct research in nutrition and dietetics.

 Objectives